 Our water source is located in the west branch of the Niagara River.
 The water quality is considered excellent.
-During 2015, our system did not experience any restriction of our water source.
+During 2017, our system did not experience any restriction of our water source.
 The treatment plant uses pre-chlorination, coagulation, rapid mix, flocculation, sedimentation, and filtration processes to ensure the quality of the water.
 The NCWD also uses chlorination for disinfection.
 The water treatment plant has been approved as a direct filtration plant; however, water is treated using conventional filtration including all of the processes described above.
 In addition, fluoride and a corrosion inhibitor are added to the potable water prior to distribution.

 The New York State Department of Health recently completed a draft Source Water Assessment of the raw water source under the State's Source Water Assessment Program (SWAP).
 The purpose of this program is to compile, organize, and evaluate information regarding possible and actual threats to the quality of public water supply (PWS) sources.
 It is important to note that source water assessment reports estimate the potential for untreated drinking water sources to be impacted by contamination.
 These reports do not address the safety or quality of treated finished potable tap water.
 The Great Lakes' watershed is exceptionally large and too big for a detailed evaluation in the SWAP.
 General drinking water concerns for public water supplies which use these sources include: storm generated turbidity, wastewater, toxic sediments, shipping related spills, and problems associated with exotic species (e.g. zebra mussels - intake clogging and taste and odor problems).
-The SWAP is based on the analysis of the contaminant inventory compiled for the drainage area deemed most likely to impact drinking water.
+The SWAP is based on the analysis of the contaminant inventory compiled for the drainage area deemed most likely to impact drinking water quality at this public water supply raw water intake.
+This assessment found an elevated susceptibility to contamination for this source of drinking water.
 The amount of agricultural lands in the assessment area results in elevated potential for protozoa and pesticides contamination.
-There is also a high density of sanitary wastewater discharges, which results in elevated susceptibility associated with other discrete contaminant sources, and these facility types include: Mines and Resources Conservation and Recovery Act (RCRA) facilities.
-If you have any questions about the States Source Water Assessment Program, please contact Ronald Gwozdek, Principal Public Health Engineer, and Niagara County Department of Health at (716) 439-7452.
+There is also a high density of sanitary wastewater discharges, which results in elevated susceptibility for numerous contaminant categories.
+Non-sanitary wastewater could also impact source water quality.
+There is also noteworthy contamination susceptibility associated with other discrete contaminant sources, and these facility types include: Mines and Resources Conservation and Recovery Act (RCRA) facilities.
+If you have any questions about the States Source Water Assessment Program, please contact Ronald Gwozdek, Principal Public Health Engineer, Niagara County Department of Health at (716) 439-7452.